Why Age Three Feels Harder Than the Terrible Twos - Baby Chick

 “Time With” instead of “Time Out”

-Timeouts are still effective when all else fails and your kid is still not listening and repeating the bad behavior.
-Sometimes we put our kid in the timeout corner and say, as soon as you stop crying and are calm, you can come out of timeout.
-This gives him a choice to change his behavior and get out of timeout sooner than when a timer goes off with him screaming or acting out the whole time.
+Timeouts are still effective when all else fails, and your kid is still not listening and repeating the bad behavior.
+Sometimes, we put our kid in the timeout corner and say, “As soon as you stop crying and are calm, you can come out of timeout.”
+This gives him a choice to change his behavior and get out of the timeout sooner than when the timer goes off, and without him screaming or acting out the whole time.

 However, most of the time, we practice what we call “Time With.”
 When my son is super frustrated, screaming, and banging the wall, I know he needs a “Time With.”
 I get down at eye level with my son and say, “It’s time for a timeout to calm down because you are not listening.”
 I walk him to the corner and stand with him with my arms on his shoulders.
 If he’s really having a tantrum, I get down on my knees and hug him tight.
-I start counting to 60 out loud.
+I start counting out loud from 1 to 60.

-While counting, if my kid throws a shoe or hits the wall or something else, I calmly say, “Timeout is starting over.
+While counting, if my kid throws a shoe, hits the wall, or does something else, I calmly say, “Timeout is starting over.
 We do not throw shoes.”
-And I start counting to 60 again.
+Then I start counting to 60 again.

 After he chooses, I bring out the happy fingers and tickle him until he tells me he’s happy again.
 Making him laugh is not always easy when he’s upset, but the giggles do come.